Salon 25 Oldtimermesse

 If I am not mistaken, Simca offered the Rallye in 1970 with a 1118cc engine.
 This was replaced by the 1294cc Rallye 1 in 1972, and by the Rallye 2 in 1973 with a bit more HP.
 There was a restyle in 1975 with rectangular headlamps, and a Rallye 3 version was offered from December 1977.

-This Rallye 2 - hopefully a genuine one - should have the 1300cc engine (actually 1294cc), two Solex carbs "double corps", four disc brakes, and the radiator in the front, the Poissy engine remaining in the back.
+This Rallye 2 - hopefully a genuine one - should have the 1300cc engine (actually 1294cc), two Solex carbs 'double corps', four disc brakes, and the radiator in the front, the Poissy engine remaining in the back.

 This really was sport.
 And French car producers used to be good, here.
 Thanks.